DevMBS/CRTClient/README.md

 ## <a name="plans"></a> Our plans for the future
 <br/>
-We do not plan to stop and want to continue the development.Here is a list of what will be added:<br/><br/>
+We do not plan to stop and want to continue the development.
+Here is a list of what will be added:<br/><br/>
 <p>1.
 Built-in code editor.</p>
 <p>2.
 More drone control bots in social networks and messengers.</p>
 <p>3.
 Socket API will be written so users can create their applications in different programming languages based on our app.</p>